aeternity/protocol/channels/OFF-CHAIN.md

  ---------------------- ----
 ```

-- `chain_hash`: transaction hash of the chain you want to use, e.g. hash of
+- `chain_hash`: genesis block hash of the chain you want to use
-  the genesis
 - `temporary_channel_id`: randomly chosen id unique between the involved
   parties
 - `lock_period`: time in blocks until a channel closing is to be accepted if